 Echo-echo mode is not able to verify its measurements unlike Multiple echo mode, therefore it is liable to give incorrect readings.
-But as the Cygnus 6+ gauge has an A-Scan display you can use this to visually decide if the measurement given is correct.
+But as the gauge offers an A-Scan display you can use this to visually decide if the measurement given is correct.